 If staff have any concerns about a child's welfare, we act on them immediately.
-If staff have a concern, we follow our organisation's child protection policy and speak to the designated safeguarding lead (or deputy).
+If staff have a concern, we follow our organisation's safeguarding policy and report concerns to the Designated Safeguarding Lead (or deputy).
 It is not the responsibility of academy/nursery staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 This may only be investigated by the Police, NSPCC or Social Care.
 All staff, however, have a duty to recognise concerns and maintain an open mind.
-All concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.
+All concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for safeguarding and child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.